aregtech/areg-sdk/README.md

 ### Development

-The development guidance and step-by-step example to create a simple service enabled application are described in [DEVELOP](./docs/DEVELOP.md).
+The development guidance and step-by-step example to create a simple service-enabled application are described in [DEVELOP](./docs/DEVELOP.md).

 ---

 ## Use cases and benefits[![](./docs/img/pin.svg)](#use-cases-and-benefits)

-AREG SDK can be used in a very large scopes of multithreading and multiprocessing application development running on Linux or Windows machines.
+AREG SDK can be used in a very large scope of multithreading and multiprocessing application development running on Linux or Windows machines.

 #### Distributed solution